BadAtGames26/learnskill-plugin/README.md

 # learnskill-plugin
-Cobalt plugin to alter the level skills are learnt and if they can be learned on class change.
+Cobalt plugin to alter the level skills are learned and if they can be learned on class change.